Democrats tried to speak Spanish at the debate. How'd they do?

 But maybe Booker was just frustrated that he didn't get to speak Spanish first.
 He pulled out his own language skills a short time later when the subject turned to immigration.

-One of the moderators, José Diaz-Balart, a former Republican congressman from Florida, got in on the act as well, asking O'Rourke a question about the border in Spanish before repeating it in English.
+One of the moderators, José Diaz-Balart, got in on the act as well, asking O'Rourke a question about the border in Spanish before repeating it in English.

 If the importance of Latino voters to Democrats was in question (it wasn't), the translating Wednesday night was proof that Democrats want to appeal to Latino voters.

-Note: CORRECTION: This story has been updated to correctly identify José Diaz-Balart.
-He has not previously served in Congress.